turboladen/ror_class/d3/0_intro.md

 # [Day 3/12](d3): Language LessBasics

 * Stuff we missed from last session
-* Sharing Functionality: Inheritance, Modules, Mix-ins
+* Sharing Functionality: Inheritance and Composition
 * Logic and Control Flow
 * Containers, Blocks, Iterators
 * Testing with RSpec